hhru/api/docs_eng/vacancies.md

 counters.resumes_in_progress| number | number of resumes in progress for a vacancy counters.invitations | number | number of invitations to the vacancy

+### Errors

+* `404 Not Found` - if the vacancy is not found, or the user does not have the appropriate privileges to view this vacancy

 <a name="favorited"></a>
 ## Selected vacancies